 Janene Collins resigned as Treasurer and Rob volunteered to help and fill that role in late October 2016, and was nominated and elected as Treasurer at the November 2016 AGM.

 The future

-The Braidwood Community Radio is preparing its five year Business Plan and Stategic Plan, with the aim of expanding Braidwood FM's broadcast radius into Bungendore and further afield.
+The Braidwood Community Radio is preparing its five year Business Plan and Stategic Plan.